ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 - Never go online with admin password set to `publish` or any other default value.
 - Introduce password quality checks.
 Make sure the checks are strict enough (length/complexity).
 - 16 characters is a quite secure minimum length.
-Do not go below 10.
+Don't go below 10.
 - If using [[= product_name =]] v4.5 or newer, enable the password rule that rejects any password which has been exposed in a public breach.

 !!! tip "Password rules"